ChrisWhealy/geonames_hana/README.md

 1. A HANA instance.
 A productive HANA instance is preferable, but a trial HANA instance will suffice.
 1. An HDI container - the default name for this container being `geonames-hdi`.
-    Its fine to use a different HDI container name, but you must then change `geonames-hdi` name where it appears in lines 21 and 23 of `mta.yaml`
+    Its fine to use a different HDI container name, but you must then change the name `geonames-hdi` where it appears in lines 21 and 23 of `mta.yaml`
 1. Access to SAP Web IDE Full-Stack.
 Web IDE must be configured to connect to the Cloud Foundry account in which the above HDI Container lives
-1. Via Web IDE Full-Stack, you have installed an up-to-date Builder application in your CF account

 <!-- *********************************************************************** -->